 This has been a long week.
-Rebecca has a nasty cold, which has made her somewhat less than joyful at all times, my husband was out of town for the first couple days of the week, and my plans to go out with girlfriends on Wednesday night fell through.
+R has a nasty cold, which has made her somewhat less than joyful at all times, my husband was out of town for the first couple days of the week, and my plans to go out with girlfriends on Wednesday night fell through.

 So when a friend called yesterday afternoon and asked if I wanted to go see Becoming Jane, I jumped at the opportunity.
 As soon as dinner was over, I left my poor husband with the dishes and the kids and took off for the movie theater.

 It has been at least a year since I’ve darkened the door of a movie theater.
 It’s not that I don’t enjoy movies.
 I do.
 But if I get the chance to get away from the kids for a couple hours, I usually do something that involves the shopping mall or a margarita.
 Or preferably both.

 But last night we decided to go to the movies.
 And did that buttered popcorn ever smell good.
 It took ever ounce of willpower I possess not to purchase a bucket.
 Or even a small bag of it.
 The desire for the waistband of my pants not to cut off all circulation (a constant struggle these days) prevailed over my carnal desire for the taste of buttered movie popcorn.
 Besides, paying for a night out at the movies is frivolous enough without adding the cost of movie-priced snacks.

 So anyway.
 The movie.
 I love movies that are true stories, and I love Jane Austen’s